ucoruh/ce100-algorithms-and-programming-II/docs/syllabus/syllabus.en.md

 ## H. Course Platform and Communication

-Google Classroom will be used as a course learning management system.
+Google Classroom and Microsoft Teams will be used as a course learning management system.
 All electronic resources and announcements about the course will be shared on this platform.
 It is very important to check the course page daily, access the necessary resources and announcements, and communicate with the instructor as you need **Algorithms and Programming I** programming skills  to complete the course with success

 ---